Waterloo New Condos for Sale

 With the abundance of educated minds in the Tri-Cities, it’s unsurprising that there are so many employment opportunities.
 The universities are both leading employers in the region, along with companies like BlackBerry, Sun Life Financial, and Manulife Financial, but the amount of post secondary graduates is also attracting international companies like Shopify, Intel, and Google.
 These tech industry leaders have taken advantage of the brilliant minds here to establish research and development branches within Waterloo.

 This combination of schools and employment opportunities make this a great place for investors.
+The savvy investor knows that universities are some of the best prospects for investments because students aren’t typically in a place to buy their own homes.
+Instead, they look for places to rent close to campus, so why not your investment condo?
 Students coming here will likely be interested in renting, and that’s where your new investment condos come in!.